 - QoS Notification Control is not applicable;

-UE AMBR is not applicable;
+- UE-AMBR is not applicable;

+NOTE 1: For multicast communication service, the UE-AMBR applies for associated PDU Session.

 - Session-AMBR if provided is enforced at MB-UPF but not communicated to NG-RAN.

-NOTE: Whether Session-AMBR is required in addition to the MBS service data flow bit rate is determined by operator policy and/or agreement with the service provider.
+NOTE 2: Whether Session-AMBR is required in addition to the MBS service data flow bit rate is determined by operator policy and/or agreement with the service provider.

+- For broadcast MBS session, the QoS rule and QoS Flow level QoS parameters are not provided to UE.

+NOTE 3: For broadcast MBS session, the associated QoS Flow(s) are not applicable.

+Editor’s Note: For multicast MBS Session, whether UE needs to be aware that a QoS Flow within the PDU Session is mapped from MBS QoS Flow is FFS.

-- For broadcast services, the QoS rule and associated QoS Flow level QoS parameters are not provided to UE.The network shall support one or multiple QoS flows, which can be either GBR or non-GBR, for an MBS session.
+- For multicast MBS session, the handling of QoS rule and QoS Flow level QoS parameters of the associated QoS Flow(s) is the same as for other QoS Flow without UL in a PDU Session.

+The network shall support one or multiple QoS flows, which can be either GBR or non-GBR, for an MBS session.

 If 5GC Individual MBS traffic delivery method is used to deliver multicast data packets, the network may use dedicated QoS Flows for multicast data packets in a PDU session.

-NOTE 2: When there is a need to apply individual delivery, the Session AMBR of the PDU Session used for individual delivery can be configured with a sufficiently high value to cater for MBS Session-AMBR.
+NOTE 4: When there is a need to apply 5GC individual MBS traffic delivery, the Session-AMBR of the associated PDU Session can be configured with a sufficiently high value to cater for MBS Session-AMBR.

 Editor´s Note: Whether any policy control at the SMF for individual delivery QoS flows is required is FFS.

-The MB-SMF may obtain MBS QoS information in different ways depending on the deployment and use cases.
+The MB-SMF may obtain QoS information for multicast and broadcast MBS session in different ways depending on the deployment and use cases.

-If dynamic PCC is deployed:

-Editor's note: The following description depends on the ongoing PCF discussion and needs revisit.

-- When an MBS session is started, the MB-SMF is provided with service requirements including QoS information.
-The AF (directly or via the NEF) may provide MBS session description including possible QoS requirements to the MBSF (if MBSF is used) or to the PCF (if MBSF is not used).
-If the MBSF is used and the MBSF receives service description from the AF (or via the NEF) e.g. in the form of Service Description Protocol (SDP), the MBSF can derive the related QoS requirements (e.g. consider support for FEC, MBS media transcoding) and subsequently the MBSF provides the new MBS session description including possible QoS requirements to the PCF.
-The PCF receives the MBS QoS requirements from the AF or from the MBSF, and the PCF provides the 5G MBS policy rules to the MB-SMF.
-The MB-SMF determines the QoS profiles and QoS for N4 rules for the MBS session with QoS parameters of the MBS QoS flows, and provides related information to the RAN and the MB-UPF respectively.

 If dynamic PCC is not deployed:

 - When an MBS session is started, the MB-SMF is provided with service requirements including QoS information.
 If MBSF is not used, the service requirement is provided to the MB-SMF by the AF (directly or via the NEF).
 If the MBSF is used, the MBSF receives request from the AF (or via the NEF) and decides the related QoS requirements (e.g. considering support for FEC) and provides them to the MB-SMF.
 The MB-SMF determines the QoS profiles and QoS for N4 rules for the MBS session with QoS parameters of the MBS QoS flows, and provides related information to the RAN and the MB-UPF respectively.